Netflix/runtime-health/README.md

 # core implementation of runtime-health for applications and services
 com.netflix.runtime:health-core

-# guice integration with mnodule HealthModule() and netflix archaius2 integration for configuration
+# guice integration with module HealthModule() and netflix archaius2 integration for configuration
 com.netflix.runtime:health-guice

 # integration with netflix eureka and bridging of health state and eureka status